-Employee involvement and consultation is managed in a number of ways including employee surveys, team updates, briefings, road shows and through our intranet and staff App.
-Collective consultation takes place with the unions such as Unite and Prospect for those employee groups where unions are recognised.
-The Group and the Company also operates frameworks for consultation and is committed to managing people fairly through change.
+Employee involvement and consultation is managed in a number of ways including employee surveys, team updates, engagement working groups, briefings, road shows and through our intranet.
+Collective consultation takes place with the unions including Unite and Prospect for those employee groups where unions are recognised.
+The Company also operates frameworks for consultation and is committed to managing people fairly through change.

 Together these arrangements aim to provide a common awareness amongst employees of the financial and economic factors affecting the performance of the business.
 Bonuses paid to employees reflect the financial performance of the business.
-In addition, some senior management participate in a long-term incentive plan which also rewards based on Group performance.
+In addition, some senior management participate in a long term incentive plan which also rewards based on Company performance, and broader non-financial targets including Health & Safety.

-In all engagement with our people we endeavour to create an environment that is fully diverse, invites inclusivity and promotes equality throughout the organisation.
+In all engagement with our people, we endeavour to create an environment that is fully diverse, invites inclusivity and promotes equality throughout the organisation.